apigee/trireme/README.md

 ### JavaScript Language

-Noderunner runs in the JVM on Rhino, which is the most complete JavaScript implementation for the JVM.
+Trireme runs in the JVM on Rhino, which is the most complete JavaScript implementation for the JVM.
 Rhino currently implements version 1.8 of JavaScript, which means that a few things supported in later versions of JavaScript, such as the "trimLeft" method of the "String" object, are not supported.